Luther Allison: Illness and death

 During his tour in the summer of 1997, Allison checked into a hospital on July 10, 1997 for dizziness and loss of coordination.
 It was discovered that he had a tumor on his lung that had metastasized to his brain.
-He began radiation therapy on July 16, which lasted through August 1.
-In and out of a coma, Allison died at around 2:30 A.M. on August 12, 1997, five days before his 58th birthday, in Madison, Wisconsin.
-His final album, Reckless, had just been released 5 months prior.
+He began radiation therapy on July 16, which lasted until August 1.
+In and out of a coma, Allison died on August 12, 1997, five days before his 58th birthday, in Madison, Wisconsin.
+His final album, Reckless, had just been released five months prior.

 His son Bernard Allison, at one time a member of his band, is now a solo recording artist.
 Bernard, the youngest of nine siblings, was exposed to all kinds of music by his father.
 The younger Allison made his first venture into the music business at age 13, when he performed on a live album with his father.

 Allison was posthumously inducted into the Blues Hall of Fame in 1998.
 In 2000, the Chicago Sun-Times called him "the Bruce Springsteen of the blues".
 He was a strong influence on many young blues guitarists, such as Chris Beard and Reggie Sears.

 Allison is buried at Washington Memory Gardens Cemetery in Homewood, Illinois.